amanrai31/JavaScript/10others/README2.md

 Function are also hoisted but the arrow function are not hoisted also class is not hoisted too.

+**Point to remmember regarding scope & hoisting** => 1st => What is it, is it const, let or var or not decleared at all, 2nd => where it is defined, inside block, function or global scope.

 -----

 ### strict mode  => "use strict";